Sponsored Project Administration - SPA

 UVM's Plan for Meeting the NSF Requirement

 Principal Investigators are responsible for overseeing training activities and verifying that undergraduate students, graduate students, and postdoctoral associates receive RCR training.
-Such training should be provided before the trainee leaves the project OR within the first year of their involvement in the project OR before they leave the university, whichever comes first.
+Such training should be provided before the trainee leaves the project OR within the first 6 months of their involvement in the project, whichever comes first.
 Training only needs to be successfully completed one time.
 Principal Investigators, therefore, must indicate how training will be provided and document that training has occurred.
 The following steps must be taken in order to meet this requirement.

 - Before a new NSF award can be activated, SPA will request from the Principal Investigator the following information

 - Whether the award will provide support for undergraduate students, graduate students, and postdoctoral researchers or not.

 - If yes, the Principal Investigator must indicate which of the three methods will be followed to provide the required RCR instruction.